Disconnected Common Graphs via Supersaturation: Introduction

 Our strategy for obtaining new examples of common graphs relies on strong correlation inequalities, such as \eqref{eq:stronglycommon} and \eqref{eq:Sid}.
 Given this, it is natural to wonder whether all common graphs are strongly common; this question was raised in~\cite{Behague+Second}.
 As it turns out, this is far from true.
 For example, $K_3\sqcup K_3$ is common but not strongly common, and there are many other examples as well.

 \begin{thm} There exists a common graph $H$ which is not strongly common. \end{thm}

 In Section~\ref{sec:reduction}, we prove a general lower bound on $c(H)$ for graphs $H$ satisfying certain correlation inequalities involving homomorphism densities.
 This lower bound is written in terms of the minimum of a certain constrained optimization problem over two variables $x$ and $y$.
 In Section~\ref{sec:quick}, we illustrate this result by presenting a proof of the lower bound in Theorem~\ref{th:oneK3}.
 Our goal in Section~\ref{sec:solveOpt} is to do a bit of calculus to remove the dependence on $y$ in the optimization problem.
 In Section~\ref{sec:K3}, we showcase some applications of this approach involving graphs built up from triangles and edges via certain gluing operations.
 In particular, we prove Theorems~\ref{th:DE(K3cupK3)} and~\ref{th:5/3}.
-In Section~\ref{sec:uncommon}, we turn our attention to negative examples; in particular, we prove Theorems~\ref{th:uncommon} and~\ref{th:commonNotStrongly} and the upper bounds in Theorems~\ref{th:oneK3} and~\ref{th:paw}.
+In Section~\ref{sec:uncommon}, we turn our attention to providing constructions of non-random colourings to obtain upper bounds on the Ramsey multiplicity of uncommon graphs; in particular, we prove Theorems~\ref{th:uncommon} and~\ref{th:commonNotStrongly} and the upper bounds in Theorems~\ref{th:oneK3} and~\ref{th:paw}.
 The last section consists of open problems and further discussion.
 In the appendix, we derive some simpler sufficient conditions for bounding the minimum of the optimization problem which are applied in Section~\ref{sec:K3}.